EC2 Scheduler – There’s a tool for that.

 There are no set up fees or upfront costs, no credit cards required or contracts to sign.
 Our free trial offer gives your organization the opportunity to evaluate the benefits of ParkMyCloud while you only pay for the cloud computing power you use.
 At the end of the trial, there is no obligation on you to continue with our service, and all the money your organization has saved is yours to keep.

-ParkMyCloud has been scheduling instances and saving users 65% or more on their monthly cloud bills from Amazon, Azure, and Google since 2015.
+ParkMyCloud has been scheduling instances and saving users 65% or more on their monthly cloud bills from Amazon, Azure, Google, and Alibaba Cloud since 2015.
 If you would like to know more about our app to automate EC2 instances, or you have any questions about optimizing your AWS costs, do not hesitate to get in touch.
 Our friendly and knowledgeable Customer Services Team will be happy to answer your questions and guide you through how ParkMyCloud´s EC2 scheduler can be a cost-effective solution to optimizing AWS costs with just a few clicks of a mouse.

 If you’re using more than just EC2 instances or even working with multiple providers, if you’re looking for a solution where you don’t need to be scripting, and if you’d prefer an automated tool that will cut your cloud costs with ease of use, reporting, and parking recommendations, then the solution is simple.
 Give ParkMyCloud a try.